Pi Beta Phi.

 Values:

-Integrity, Lifelong Commitment, Honor & Respect, Personal & Intellectual Growth, Philanthropic Service to Others, and Sincere Friendship.
+Integrity, Lifelong Commitment, Honor and Respect, Personal and Intellectual Growth, Philanthropic Service to Others, and Sincere Friendship.

 Symbol & Flower:

-Pi Beta Phi’s symbols are Angels & Arrows.
+Pi Beta Phi’s symbols are Angels and Arrows.
 Their flower is the Wine Carnation.

 Philanthropy: